swellaby/generator-swell/docs/VSTS-TASK.md

 ```sh
 npm run transpile
 ```
+### Multiple Tasks
+As previously mentioned, the initial project provided by the generator contains a single VSTS build/release task.
+However, you will find some VSTS extensions on the marketplace bundle together multiple tasks.
+If you would like to provide multiple tasks then you will have to make some minor modifications to the directory structure of your project.
+Below is a (not-necessarily complete) list of changes you will need to make:

+- Define a root directory for all tasks.
+We would recommend creating a `tasks` directory under the `src` directory (i.e. `./src/tasks/`)
+- Create a sub-directory under `tasks` for each task.
+For example: `./src/tasks/taskone/` and `./src/tasks/tasktwo/`
+- Move the task-specific files into the correct task sub-directory.
+For example, move the `task.ts`, `task.json`, `icon.png`, `task-wrapper.js`, etc. under `./src/tasks/taskone` and create the same corresponding files for the second task under `./src/tasks/tasktwo/`.
+- Ensure all import/require statements are updated to reflect the path change (for example in `task-wrapper.js`)
+- Ensure all other pointers to paths/files (gulp tasks and configuration, vss-extension.json, npm scripts, etc.) are updated accordingly.

+In the future we will be updating the generator to provide better support out-of-the-box for multiple tasks.

 ### About VSTS
-VSTS is a an end to end ALM platform that can be used for *free*.
+VSTS is a an end to end ALM platform that you can start using for *free*.
 You should definitely check it out!.
 Although VSTS Tasks can be written in either Node.js or PowerShell, this generator scaffolds a new project for working with Node.js.

 [usage-overview-url]: USAGE-OVERVIEW.md
 [vsts-url]: https://www.visualstudio.com/team-services/